MieuxVoter/majority-judgment-cli/README.md

     mj example.csv --default majority
     mj example.csv --normalize

+The default balancing strategy is to replace missing votes with the "worst", most conservative vote, that is `--default 0`.

 ### Formats

-You can specify the format:
+You can specify the format of the output:

     ./mj example.csv --format json > results.json
     ./mj example.csv --format csv > results.csv